conwetlab/wstore/README.md

 ### Running WStore using the Django internal web server

 Be aware that this way of running WStore should be used for evaluation purposes.
 Do not use it in a production environment.

+**NOTE:** Since the installation scripts create a virtualenv to install the dependencies, you must activate virtualenv before running the runserver command if you have installed and configured the Store using these scripts.
+To do so, you must run the following command (in the src folder):

+    $ source virtenv/bin/activate

 To start WStore, type the following command:

     $ python manage.py runserver 0.0.0.0:8000